Hunger knows no borders. It touches people in war-torn cities and rural villages; in vast, empty deserts and on tropical islands.

 Hunger can’t be boiled down to one cause or constrained by one geography.
 It requires a holistic approach—a willingness to look at all the factors, and anticipate tomorrow’s needs while still meeting today’s.

 That’s why Mercy Corps focuses on the root causes that drive it: things like conflict, climate change and poverty.

-Read on for the full list and learn how Mercy Corps is helping people around the world build a future where everyone has enough to eat.
+Read on to see where hunger hits the hardest and learn how Mercy Corps is helping people around the world build a future where everyone has enough to eat.

 More than half of Pakistan's population is food insecure.
 Mercy Corps promotes maternal and infant nutrition so children can have a healthier start at life.
 Majid Ali/Mercy Corps

 Though Pakistan is one of the world’s leading producers of wheat, 60 percent of its population is food insecure.
 The main reason is economic: poor and vulnerable populations who can’t afford an adequate diet.
 The average Pakistani household spends half its income on food—a major burden that leaves them vulnerable to price fluctuations and natural disasters.

 To ease the burden and help families earn more money, Mercy Corps is helping promote economic development through job skills training, especially among women and youth who don’t have an education.
 We’re also focusing on maternal and infant nutrition by teaching women how to eat healthy while pregnant, the importance of prenatal checkups, and how to prepare for delivery and breastfeed a newborn.

 Mercy Corps is teaching rural women in Niger how to grow stronger crops to get their families through the lean season.
 Sean Sheridan for Mercy Corps